cirocosta/yacss-parser/README.md

 # yacss-parser

-> A naive C++ HTML parser implementation using Bison and Flex
+> A naive C++ CSS reentrant parser implementation using Bison and Flex

 **ATTENTION**: this is NOT a full spec conformant parser.
 It DOES NOT aim to comply with all of the requirements associated with the roles it partakes in the CSS specification.